"Les Paradoxes français" by Florent Leone and Christophe Weber In preview

 When the left collaborated, 1939-1945

-After the defeat of 1940, many left-wing men, pacifists and anticommunists, get lost in the Collaboration.
-The most moderate support the policy of Vichy, like Charles Spinasse, former minister of the Popular Front.
-In Paris, two major collaborationist parties are founded by the hardest: the PPF of ex-communist Jacques Doriot, and the Rassemblement national populaire of neosocialist Marcel Déat.
-The former pacifist and press boss Jean Luchaire is compromising with the occupier.
-While Marc Augier, former member of the government of the Popular Front, commits himself, in 1941, alongside the German troops.
+After the defeat of 1940, many left-wing men, pacifists and anti-communists, erred in the Collaboration.
+The most moderate support the policy of Vichy, such as Charles Spinasse, former minister of the Popular Front.
+In Paris, two major collaborationist parties were founded by the toughest: the PPF of former communist Jacques Doriot and the Rassemblement national populaire of neo-socialist Marcel Déat.
+Former pacifist and press boss Jean Luchaire compromises with the occupier.
+While Marc Augier, a former member of the government of the Popular Front, joined the German troops in 1941.

 © Shoah Memorial.